discipl/flinteditor-mps/docs/TYPESYSTEM_CONSTRAINS.md

 **Note:** *The constraint of them not being a direct child of another Act is to ensure that Acts with older versions are not used, since versioned Acts are directly stored beneath the latest version of that specific Act.
 This specific constraint will also return for Facts and Duties*

 ### DutyReferenceConstraint
-This constraint defines that an DutyReference can only hold reference to Duties inside the current model which themselves are not direct childs of another Duty.
+This constraint defines that a DutyReference can only hold reference to Duties inside the current model which themselves are not direct childs of another Duty.

 ### FactReferenceConstraint
 This constraint defines that an FactReference can only hold reference to Facts inside the current model which themselves are not direct childs of another Fact.
 It also constrains that a Fact can only be used in the `create` or `terminate` property of an Act if it has an `CREATE` expression in its own function.

 ### SRoleConstraint
-This constraint ensures that the role is valid with the given property it is used to fill.
-It finds its usage inside tags.
+When tagging a word to a property it is assigned an SRole to keep track on which property the tag is placed.
+This constraint ensures that the SRole is valid by checking if the assigned role is an existing property inside the Act/Fact/Duty in which the tag is placed.